AndreHaueisen/flushbar/README.md

 messageText | Replaces [message].
 Although this accepts a [widget], **it is meant to receive [Text] or  [RichText]** icon | You can use any widget here, but I recommend [Icon] or [Image] as indication of what kind of message you are displaying.
 Other widgets may break the layout shouldIconPulse | An option to animate the icon (if present).
-Defaults to true. margin | Adds a custom margin to Flushbar padding | Adds a custom padding to Flushbar.
+Defaults to true. maxWidth | Used to limit Flushbar width (usually on large screens) margin | Adds a custom margin to Flushbar padding | Adds a custom padding to Flushbar.
 The default follows material design guide line borderRadius | Adds a radius to all corners of Flushbar.
 Best combined with [margin].
 I do not recommend using it with [showProgressIndicator] or [leftBarIndicatorColor]